JonathanWilbur/mueller-report/volume1.md

 campaign, Page advocated pro-Russia foreign policy positions and traveled to Moscow in his personal capacity.
-Russian intelligence officials had formed relationships with Page in 2008 and 2013 and Russian officials may have focused on Page in 2016 because of his affiliation with the campaign. however, the investigation did not establish that Page coordinated with the Russian government in its efforts to interfere with the 2016 presidential election.
+Russian intelligence officials had formed relationships with Page in 2008 and 2013 and Russian officials may have focused on Page in 2016 because of his affiliation with the campaign.
+However, the investigation did not establish that Page coordinated with the Russian government in its efforts to interfere with the 2016 presidential election.

 ##### A. Background